robbievanleeuwen/upgrade-dependencies/README.md

 - Currently only supports a single specifier.
 - File structure is fixed
 - GH actions must only use major version
+- Recommend to have a clean git before running (or at least no changes to pyproject etc.)

 ## TODO